 These are assessed on the purchase of real estate, such as a primary residence.
 While they are fundamentally regressive, property taxes generally aren’t considered to be purely regressive because low-income households tend to live in less-expensive homes than high-income households.
 Therefore, they usually end up spending a lower percentage of their income in these taxes.

-The federal gasoline tax is 18.4 cents per gallon while the average state gasoline tax is 27.8 cents per gallon.
-The gas tax isn’t as regressive as cigarette taxes: The bottom 20% of U.S. households from an income standpoint allocate 4% of spending to gasoline while the top 20% of U.S. households allocate 3% of their spending to gasoline.
+The federal gasoline tax is 18.3 cents per gallon while the average state gasoline tax is 27.8 cents per gallon.
+The gas tax is less regressive than cigarette taxes.
+The bottom 20% of U.S. households spend 4% on gasoline, while the top 20% spend 3%.

 All employees pay 6.2% of their income in Social Security payroll taxes until income reaches a certain level ($147,000 in 2022).
 Since the payroll tax rate is the same for everyone, payroll taxes are regressive because they hit low-income families and individuals harder than wealthier families and individuals.